 The accompanying financial statements present the activities of the District.
 The District is not a component unit of another reporting entity.
 The decision to include a potential component unit in the District's reporting entity is based on several criteria including legal standing, fiscal dependency, and financial accountability.
-Based on the application of these criteria, there are no other entities which would be included in the District's reporting entity.
+Based on the application of these criteria, there are no other entities which would be included in the District's reporting entity and a component until.
+However, the following is included in the District's financial statements.